 The Affidavit of Heirship is used to identify the names of your heirs so your heirs may transfer your property after you pass.
 Even with a will, this document will name your heirs.

-When properly prepared and filed, the heirs may transfer title to the property with this document.
+When this affidavit is properly prepared and filed, the heirs may then transfer title to the property.

 Even if the deceased had a will, an heirship affidavit may be used if the will leaves the property solely to the direct descendants of the deceased.